UniversalDependencies/docs/_uk/feat/Case.md

 The base form of the noun, also used as citation form (lemma).
 This is the word form used for subjects of clauses.

+#### Examples

+* _<b>Наташа</b> спить._ “<b>Natasha</b> sleeps.”
+* _<b>Іван</b> любить Наташу._ “<b>Ivan</b> loves Natasha.”

 ### <a name="Gen">`Gen`</a>: genitive

 Prototypical meaning of genitive is that the noun phrase somehow belongs to its governor; it would often be translated by the English preposition _of._

 Note that despite considerable semantic overlap, the genitive case is not the same as the feature of possessivity ([Poss]()).
 Possessivity is a lexical feature, i.e. it applies to lemma and its whole paradigm.
 Genitive is a feature of just a subset of word forms of the lemma.
 Semantics of possessivity is much more clearly defined while the genitive (as many other cases) may be required in situations that have nothing to do with possessing.

 #### Examples